Non-Normal Phase Transitions: A New Universality in Complex Systems: Model

 Near a stable fixed point $\x_0$, the dynamics can be linearized

 where $\mathbf{J}_f(\x_0)$ is the Jacobian matrix of $\f(\x)$ at $\x_0$.
 Stability requires the real parts of all eigenvalues of $\mathbf{J}_f(\x_0)$ to be negative.

 Non-variational systems can also exhibit non-normality, characterized by non-orthogonal eigenvectors when $[\mathbf{J}_f(\x_0), \mathbf{J}_f(\x_0)^\dag] \neq 0$.
 This property is common in dynamical systems, as non-normal matrices dominate the space of all matrices, and it can be quantified by the condition number $\kappa = \sigma_1 / \sigma_n$ \cite{Embree2005} (where $\sigma_1$ and $\sigma_n$ are the largest and smallest singular values of $\mathbf{J}_\f(\x_0)$, respectively).
 While normal systems have $\kappa = 1$, high non-normality ($\kappa \gg 1$) leads to transient amplification of fluctuations proportional to $\kappa^2$ \cite{troude2024}.
 This amplification arises from the interaction between two orthogonal components called the non-normal mode and its reaction mode.
-When a perturbation excites the non-normal mode, it triggers rapid growth in the reaction mode, amplifying the initial perturbation and potentially accelerating transitions between states even with small noise.
+When a perturbation excites the non-normal mode, it triggers rapid growth in the reaction mode, amplifying the initial perturbation.

-In the Kramers escape problem, non-normality can amplify fluctuations, profoundly altering escape dynamics.
-We show below that such non-normal amplification mechanism leads to a renormalization of the noise amplitude, which redefines the probabilistic behavior of the system.
-As a result, the escape behavior of non-normal dynamical systems is structurally similar to that of variational normal systems, but with a renormalized temperature proportional to the square of the condition number $\kappa$, defining here the degree of non-normality (the system is normal for $\kappa=1$ and is highly non-normal for $\kappa\gg 1$).
+Intuitively, one may anticipate that the amplification of fluctuations induced by non-normal dynamics significantly alters the escape behavior in the classical Kramers problem.
+We demonstrate below that this amplification mechanism effectively renormalizes the noise amplitude, thereby reshaping the system's probabilistic dynamics.
+As a result, while the escape behavior of non-normal systems remains structurally analogous to that of variational, normal systems, it operates as if under a renormalized temperature, scaled by the square of the system's condition number $\kappa$.